-The AIFM appointed Premier Fund Managers Limited as the Investment Manager pursuant to an amendment to the Delegation Agreement.
+The current AIFM has appointed Premier Fund Managers Limited as the Investment Manager under a Delegation Agreement.

 Under the terms of the Delegation Agreement, the Investment Manager provides, inter alia, the following services:

 - seeking out and evaluating investment opportunities; - deciding the manner by which monies should be invested, divested, retained or realised; - deciding how rights conferred by the investments should be exercised; - analysing the performance of investments made; and - advising the Company in relation to trends, market movements and other matters which may affect the investment objective and policy of the Company.